DevPS-513/DealershipAPI_NodeJS/README.md

 This code implments the dealership and review server from the Coursera Cloud Capston project, but locally because the IBM service is being decomissioned

-I commented out the API authentication step.
+I commented out the API authentication step, but you can create your own .env file

 example would be send GET to http://127.0.0.1:5000/reviews in POSTMAN